miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 ---

-These are some of the main problems solved by using Mirage's ORM.
+These are some of the main problems that Mirage's ORM addresses.
 Generally, when Mirage knows about your application's models and their relationships, it can take on more of the responsibility of configuring your mock server.

 Creating related data is further simplified through the use of Factories, which let us easily put our server into different states during development and while writing tests.
-We'll cover that next.
+We'll cover them in the next section.